 On 6-29-16 at about 0330 hours an Officer on patrol in the area of Riverbank Park observed a large snake on the riverbank in the area of Speirs Street.
 The snake was eating a large mammal, possibly a beaver (not joking).
 A second officer arrived and they both watched it swim across the river to the Brown Street side of the Presumpscot River where it disappeared in the thick underbrush.
 They estimated its length to be at least 10 feet.
 WPD contacted the Maine Warden Service and they expect that the snake will remain dormant for a few days because it just ate a substantial meal.
 The snake has been dubbed “Wessie” or the “Presumpscot Python” by locals.
 We ask the public to be mindful of the snake’s presence in the area and immediately report any sightings so we can remove the animal from the river.

 No northern US snake gets that big.
 Snakes that size are native to tropical areas.
 The news of a possible escaped Burmese python set the town abuzz.
-This article noted that local businesses hoped it would be a draw, a clear case of crypto-tourism.
+One Portland Press Herald article (link is dead) noted that local businesses hoped it would be a draw, a clear case of crypto-tourism.
 After a week with no additional sightings confirmed, the Mayor said she called in an “expert” but declined to elaborate.
 Many local people were already looking for it.
 The article mentioned that “a local cryptozoologist and herpetologist group” had volunteered to help.

-Today, an updated article says that the unnamed expert was a cryptozoologist but he has yet to investigate.
+Today, an updated article (link is dead) says that the unnamed expert was a cryptozoologist but he has yet to investigate.
 Hmm…

 A month later, the expert, now identified as a cryptozoologist, has not yet made an appearance in Westbrook, said Westbrook Police Capt.
 Sean Lally.